Wednesday 7 November 2018 – Wednesday 20 March 2019

-Taught by our experienced and skilled teachers in modern, well equipped labs, this 18 week course allows you to complete the practical and theory components of the Agricultural Science Leaving Cert syllabus.
+Taught by our experienced and skilled teachers in modern, well equipped labs, our 18 week Agricultural Science course allows students to complete the practical and theory components of the Leaving Cert syllabus in 1 year.

 The following is some information to enable students to get the very most out of the Wednesday evening Agricultural Science Leaving Cert classes in The Institute of Education.